MarcFaussurier/42-boilerplate/README.md

 ## This repository is a simple project structure with test driven developement features ready to use.
-It is mainly built for 42 "pisicne".
-Feel free to add new tests.
+It is mainly built for 42 "piscine".

 # Default commands behaviour :